Arab citizens of Israel: 2000–present

 Tensions between Arabs and the state rose in October 2000 when 12 Arab citizens and one man from Gaza were killed while protesting the government's response to the Second Intifada.
 In response to this incident, the government established the Or Commission.
-The events of October 2000 caused many Arabs to question the nature of their Israeli citizenship.
+The events of October 2000 caused multiple Arabs to question the nature of their Israeli citizenship.
 To a large extent, they boycotted the 2001 Israeli Elections as a means of protest.
 This boycott helped Ariel Sharon defeat Ehud Barak; as aforementioned, in the 1999 elections, 94 percent of Israel's Arab minority had voted for Ehud Barak.
 IDF enlistment by Bedouin citizens of Israel dropped significantly.

 During the 2006 Lebanon War, Arab advocacy organizations complained that the Israeli government had invested time and effort to protect Jewish citizens from Hezbollah attacks, but had neglected Arab citizens.
 They pointed to a dearth of bomb shelters in Arab towns and villages and a lack of basic emergency information in Arabic.
-Many Israeli Jews viewed the Arab opposition to government policy and sympathy with the Lebanese as a sign of disloyalty.
+Multiple Israeli Jews viewed the Arab opposition to government policy and sympathy with the Lebanese as a sign of disloyalty.

 In October 2006, tensions rose when Israeli Prime Minister Ehud Olmert invited a right-wing political party Yisrael Beiteinu, to join his coalition government.
-The party leader, Avigdor Lieberman, advocated an ethnicity based territory exchange, the Lieberman Plan, by transferring heavily populated Arab areas (mainly the Triangle), to Palestinian Authority control and annexing major Jewish Israeli settlement blocs in the West Bank close to the green line as part of a peace proposal.
+The party leader, Avigdor Lieberman, advocated an ethnicity-based territory exchange, the Lieberman Plan, by transferring heavily populated Arab areas (mainly the Triangle), to Palestinian Authority control and annexing major Jewish Israeli settlement blocs in the West Bank close to the green line as part of a peace proposal.
 Arabs who would prefer to remain in Israel instead of becoming citizens of a Palestinian state would be able to move to Israel.
 All citizens of Israel, whether Jews or Arabs, would be required to pledge an oath of allegiance to retain citizenship.
 Those who refuse could remain in Israel as permanent residents.

 In January 2007 the first non-Druze Arab minister in Israel's history, Raleb Majadele, was appointed minister without portfolio (Salah Tarif, a Druze, had been appointed a minister without portfolio in 2001).
 The appointment was criticized by the left, which felt it was an attempt to cover up the Labor Party's decision to sit with Yisrael Beiteinu in the government, and by the right, who saw it as a threat to Israel's status as a Jewish state.
+In 2021, Mansour Abbas, the leader of the United Arab List, made history by becoming the first Israeli Arab political leader to join an Israeli governing coalition.